The Ringed City offers one final hurrah for Dark Souls 3. The most stunning moment involves a surprising boss fight with a creative twist.

 Well, shit.
 I wasn’t expecting that.
 I rose from the ground, assuming the form of a spirit.
 Another player stood before me, flanked by a white phantom teammate.
 The same magic that killed me before flickers around me.
 The painting guardian fought at my side.
 “Oh.
 My.
 God.”

 Player versus player combat is one of the pillars that supports Dark Souls.
 Invading other worlds to slay hapless undead or engaging in arena duels have been core features since the beginning.
 Demon’s Souls pulled a similar trick with considerably less fanfare.
 One of Dark Souls 2's most iconic moments has invading players summoned during the Looking Glass Knight boss fight.
-This felt different.
+This felt different; Dark Souls 3's metatextual remixing on previous games’ elements added an additional edge.
+This was a ritual, a super charged repetition of a key series moment.
 I was not a minion.
 I hadn’t planned to invade.
 But here I was.
 I was the boss.
 I was this player’s executioner.

 So I killed them.
 I could have done nothing.
 I could have thrown the fight and allowed them to proceed.
 I didn’t.
 I cut them down.
 It was my duty.